oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ContractState.md

 - `asset`: an `AssetState` object representing the assets held by the contract

 `AssetState` represents the assets held by a smart contract and contains the following fields:
-- `attoAlphAmount`: the amount of Oxygenium tokens held by the contract
+- `attoOxmAmount`: the amount of Oxygenium tokens held by the contract
 - `tokens`: an optional vector of tokens held by the contract

 `AssetState` also contains two methods:
-- `from(attoAlphAmount: U256, tokens: AVector[Token]): AssetState`: creates an `AssetState` object from the given amount of Oxygenium tokens and vector of tokens
+- `from(attoOxmAmount: U256, tokens: AVector[Token]): AssetState`: creates an `AssetState` object from the given amount of Oxygenium tokens and vector of tokens
 - `from(output: ContractOutput): AssetState`: creates an `AssetState` object from the given `ContractOutput` object

 `ContractState` has a method `id` that returns the ID of the contract, which is derived from the contract's lockup script.